gauzinge/SPS_June15_HowTo/README.md

 ## Online monitoring the telescope data
 Once you have started the run you may have a look at the online data of the telescope:
+Connect to the telescope master control pc:

 Use the Programm:

         /home/telescope/BELLETEST/eudaq-neu/build/monitors/onlinemon/OnlineMon.exe -sc 1000 -f data/run000369.raw